SilverAtelier/alx-system_engineering-devops/0x19-postmortem/README.md

 ## Service unavailability
 ### Incident report for [Site Outage]
 #### Issue Summary
-On September 11th, 2018 from 9:39 AM to 9:49 AM UTC, the company's website was down for ten minutes.
+On February 28th, 2023 from 9:39 AM to 9:49 AM EAT, the company's website was down for ten minutes.
 100% of users experienced a 500 internal server error caused by a mispelled filename in a configuration file.

 #### Timeline
 * 9:39 AM   Sitewide update deployed; outage begins